BEX-Express/BEX-API/source/index.html.md

 </aside>

 # Request/Response Format
-The default response format is JSON.
+The default response format is **JSON**.
 Requests with a message-body use plain JSON to set resource attributes.

 Successful requests will return a `200 OK` HTTP status.